Science

 Read more

-At the end of this course, students can do a PhD in Fundamental Physics in a laboratory in France or abroad.
+At the end of this program, students can pursue a doctoral thesis in Fundamental Physics at a laboratory in France or abroad.

 Read more

-The research program covered by this course is international and a thesis abroad may be considered.
+The research program covered by this track is international, and a thesis abroad may be considered.

 Read more